v-i-n-a-y/pre-commits/README.md

 Starting this as a nice way to keep my pre commits easy to find rather than combing through old repositories...laziness to be honest

+## How to use

+- Copy script into .git/hooks/pre-commit
+- chmod +x the file

 ## Python